djberg96/sctp-socket/README.md

 You will need the sctp development headers installed.

-On some systems, such as RHEL8, you may need to enable the sctp module.
+On some systems, such as RHEL8 or later, you may need to enable the sctp module.

 ## Installation

 `gem install sctp-socket`

+## Installing the Trusted Cert

+`gem cert --add <(curl -Ls https://raw.githubusercontent.com/djberg96/sctp-socket/main/certs/djberg96_pub.pem)`

 ## About SCTP